onqtam/headjack/src/introduction/others_list.md

 https://docs.cyberconnect.me/protocol/technical-framework/

+Good research and standards - but can it scale?

 problems: relying on their ceramic pinning service for data persistence, requires explicit key signatures, focus on financial accounts & linking them